Kingsfield Airfield: 1970s

+After 55 years of continuous overseas operations, the squadron and its aircraft departed from RAF Akrotiri in 1975.
+In 1978, Kingsfield Airfield held a combined services sport-parachuting championship sponsored by British tobacco manufacturer Rothmans International.
+Sixteen Arab citizens participating in the event were subjected to a strict check, and were received by personnel from Dhekelia Cantonment.
 In the late 1980s, Kingsfield Airfield made headlines as the RAF conducted trials of 'desert pink' paint on aircraft at the base which made aircraft ‘invisible’ during flight.
 These trials became successful and was used on numerous RAF aircraft during the Gulf War of 1991.

 Crusasers Gliding Club

 In the 1960s, the Crusaders Gliding Club was established at the airfield.
-The club used the two former RAF hangars for aircraft storage and maintenance on the southwestern side of the airfield, and also operated a fleet of 1 Scheibe Falke, 1 Slingsby T.21, 2 ASK 13s, 1 Schleicher K 8, and 1 Schleicher ASK 18.
-It operated there until 29th February 2012, when it was shut down due to the Airspace Rules set by the Cypriot Air Authorities.
+The club was housed within two former RAF hangars for aircraft storage and maintenance on the southwestern side of the airfield.
+It maintained a fleet of one Scheibe Falke, one Slingsby T.21, two ASK 13s, one Schleicher K 8, and one Schleicher ASK 18.
+It operated there until 29 February 2012, when it was shut down due to the Airspace Rules set by the Cypriot Air Authorities.